siomarapantarotto/software-development-risk-management/README.md

 ## Expected Results

-- improvement of the products/services developed
+- improvement of the products and services developed

+- increased productivity of the product development process

 - deliveries on schedule

-- increased productivity of the product/service development process

-- etc
+- etc...

-## Main activity
+## Main Activity

-Incorporate risk management in the software development process (products and services), evaluate the results and propose improvements to the plan.
+Incorporate risk management in the software development process, evaluate the results and propose improvements to the plan.

 ## Risks, drivers and actions: